s3822042/Manji/README.md

 - Image kanji extraction
 - Kanji card
 - Kanji quiz generated dynamically based on selected groups of kanji

-Therotically, Manji is cross-platform since it is powered by Flutter, but since I want to maximize the elegance of its user experience and also because I am an Apple fanboy to some degree, I chose to focus on the iOS side.
-I have already forgotten when the last time was that I debugged and tested on Android but feel free if you want to make it work and optimize for Android.

 ## Getting Started